ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 >During this training I really experienced the advantages of Docker.
 I now use it almost daily during the Zero Plastic Rivers dev case.
 For example, if I need a test database, I quickly start up a Docker container.
-If I have written a backend application, I quickly turn it into a container so my front-end colleagues can test with it and so on.
+If I have written a backend application, I quickly turn it into a container so my frontend colleagues can test with it and so on.

 ## Kubernetes